 Orange City, Iowa

-Memorial services will be 11 a.m.
-Tuesday at First Reformed Church in Orange City.
-The Rev. Mark Haverdink will officiate.
-Interment will be prior to the services in West Lawn Cemetery at Orange City.
-There will be a family prayer service at 10 a.m.
-Tuesday at Oolman Funeral Home in Orange City.
+Memorial services will be 2:30 p.m.
+Saturday at Trinity Reformed Church in Orange City.
+The Rev. Robert De Boer and the Rev. Dr. Brian Keepers will officiate.
+Interment will be prior to the service in West Lawn Cemetery.
+There will be a family prayer service at 1:30 p.m.
+Saturday at Oolman Funeral Home in Orange City.
 Visitation will be after 4 p.m. today, with the family present 5 to 7 p.m., at the funeral home.
 You may express your sympathy at www.oolman.com.

-In addition to his parents, he was preceded in death by a sister-in-law, Sylvia Bretveld.
+In addition to his parents, he was preceded in death by two brothers, Bill Bomgaars and Alfred Bomgaars.

 Memorials may be directed to Trinity Reformed Church.

 To plant a tree in memory of Alvin Bomgaars as a living tribute, please visit Tribute Store.